 But there’s good news.
-You live in a city that not only has the best brisket and queso, but also some pretty great healthy-ish places too.
-And no, we’re not talking about the spots selling juice cleanses or solely raw food (though Austin definitely has those too) - we’re talking about places where you can eat maybe some veggies, or a big salad, or some simple chicken.
-For the times that call for that type of food, here are some suggestions.
+You live in a city that not only has the best brisket and queso, but also some pretty great kind-of-healthy places.
+And no, we’re not talking about the spots selling juice cleanses or only raw food (though Austin definitely has those too) - we’re talking about ones where you can eat some vegetables, a big salad, or some simple chicken.
+When you need that type of food, here’s where to go.

-While there are True Food Kitchen locations all over, the place manages not to feel like a soulless health food chain - it’s actually a nice place to have a meal pretty much any time of day.
-Their menu accommodates the highest-maintenance eaters (lots of Gluten Free/Sugar Free/Dairy Free/Everything Free options) while also serving more low-key healthy things (like meat) for you.
-Get the pesto sauce and smother it on everything.
+There are True Food Kitchen locations all over, but somehow this place manages not to feel like a soulless health food chain - it’s actually a nice place to have a meal pretty much any time of day.
+Their menu accommodates the highest-maintenance eaters (lots of gluten free/sugar free/dairy free/everything free options) while also serving more low-key healthy things, like a turkey burger.
+Get the pesto sauce and smother everything in it.

 Josephine House is one of our favorite restaurants in town, whether we intend to eat a salad or a stack of pancakes.
-You’ll feel like you’re eating dinner at a friend’s house with the intimate interior vibes, or sit on the cozy patio under the twinkle lights for an even more low-key feel.
-The rice bowl served at brunch belongs in the Healthy-Ish Hall Of Fame.
+Inside, it’s intimate enough that you’ll feel like you’re eating dinner at a friend’s house - or you can sit on the patio under the twinkly lights for an even more low-key feel.
+The rice bowl served at brunch belongs in the Kind-Of-Healthy Hall Of Fame.

 Just because a place has avocado toast on the menu doesn’t mean it’s healthy.
 But Forthright (which absolutely serves avocado toast, in this case with an egg on top) is actually a healthy restaurant.
 Their superfood bowl is full of colorful sliced beets, radishes, and carrots - and while we almost always insist on a real burger instead of a veggie burger, the vegetable option here is also good.
 The downtown location makes this an easy option for the workday (your coworkers can always opt for the waffle-based menu items instead).